keptn/keptn.github.io/content/docs/0.2.0/usecases/production-deployments/index.md

     $ git push
     ```

 ## Step 6.
-Deploy carts v3 to production and verify result
+Deploy carts v3 to production and verify the result

-1. Trigger the CI pipeline for the `carts` service to create a new artefact.
+1. Trigger the CI pipeline for the `carts` service to create a new artifact.

 1. When the artifact is pushed to the docker registry, the configuration of the service is automatically updated and the CD pipeline gets triggered.